Circular Textile Innovation Accelerator

 "Many existing projects focus on recycling.
 In our CIC approach we also want to look at the use of recyclable materials, of course, or how clothing can be designed for easy repair or reuse.
 But recycling is the last resort for us," says Impact Hub Amsterdam director Manon Klein referring to the R-ladder, the government’s pyramid of circular strategies.
 Unfortunately, recycling is almost at the bottom of this pyramid.

-Get to know the startups that focus on the higher-R business models, and help to achieve 70% circular textiles by 2030 in the MRA:
+Get to know the startups that focus on the higher R- business models and help to achieve 70% circular textiles by 2030 in the MRA while creating meaningful employment:

 Opportunity Area 01